 |Osprey Atmos AG 65||$270||4 lb.
 9 oz.||Nylon (100D & 630D)||50, 65L||Top||8 exterior|

 The REI Traverse falls into our heavy hauler category, meaning that it’s designed for larger and heavier loads than lighter and smaller packs.
-This puts it head-to-head with legendary models like the Gregory Baltoro and Osprey Aether AG.
-All three packs have strong frames, supportive and high quality padding, and durable fabrics.
-They also trade weight savings for features, with ample exterior pockets, zippered access to the main compartment, and removable daypacks.
-Comfort is another shared strength, but if you are hauling a lot of extras (think 50 pounds or more) or doing light mountaineering, the Baltoro and Aether get the slight edge in carrying comfort (for more on these packs, see our in-depth Baltoro 75 and Aether 70 reviews).
-For typical backpacking trips, however, the Traverse is the better value at $81 to $61 less than those packs, respectively.
+This puts it head-to-head with popular models like the Gregory Baltoro and Osprey Aether AG.
+Starting with the Baltoro, you get a near-identical weight (4 lbs.
+13.4 oz.) with 5 liters of additional capacity, as well as ample exterior pockets, zippered access to the main compartment, and a removable daypack.
+Both are capable options for hauling heavy loads, but if you’re shuttling a lot of extras (think 50 pounds or more) or doing light mountaineering, the Baltoro gets the slight edge in carrying comfort.
+For typical backpacking trips, however, the Traverse is about $60 cheaper and the better value.

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the Traverse 70 is sold exclusively by REI.
 You can see the Traverse 70 page here and support us in the process.
 Thanks!